mstksg/inCode/copy/entries/monad-plus-1.md

 at the interactive prompt, ghci.
 Code that doesn't is actual source code.
 </aside>

-Some interesting points:
+Remember, `>>=` means "use the results of the last thing to calculate this next thing" --- it "chains" the functions.

+How does this work exactly?
+Don't ask me, this isn't a monad tutorial!
+But here are some interesting points:

 1. Note that this command doesn't even bother with the second `halve`.
 It knows that the end result will be `Nothing` no matter what (because `halve 7` is `Nothing`), so it just skips right past the second `halve`.
-2. Same thing here; it just skips right past the third `halve`, becuase `halve 6 >>= halve` is `Nothing`.
-3. Somewhat interesting.  `(\_ -> Nothing)` is a function that returns `Nothing` no matter what.
-So chaining that at the end of `halve 32` (a `Just 12`) sort of means instant failure no matter what.
+2.  `>>` is a special variation of `>>=`.  `>>=` says "take the result of the last thing and use it on this", while `>>` says "ignore the result of the last thing and always return this".
+So `>> Nothing` means "I don't care what the last thing succeeded with, I'm going to fail right here."
-4. Disaterous!
-Even though halving 32 four times usually is fine, giving `Just 2`, having just one failure along the way means that the entire thing is a failure.
+3. Disastrous!
+Even though halving 32 four times usually is fine (giving `Just 2`) having just one failure along the way means that the entire thing is a failure.
 Think of it as `Nothing >>= halve >>= halve >>= halve`.

+You can think of this failing phenomenon like this: At every step, Haskell attempts to apply `halve` to the result of the previous step.
+However, you can't `halve` a `Nothing` because a `Nothing` has no value to halve!

 ### Do Notation